What is the mentoring scheme?

-Mentoring partnerships run through the first year of a Research Fellowships and pairs meet up or contact each one another several times in the year to discuss issues such as:
+Mentoring partnerships run through the first year of a Research Fellowships and pairs meet up or contact each other several times in the year to discuss issues such as:

-- Guidance on how to develop into a more independent role in your research
+- How to develop a more independent role in your research

-- Developing confidence in negotiations with your Department
+- Gaining confidence in negotiations with your department

 - Understanding the funding landscape and knowing when and where to look for additional funding

 A recent mentee described their mentor as a “useful source of information – a handy person to bounce ideas off and to think about career plans with”.